Kernix13/mobile-menus/README.md

 5. Mobile menu 5: left sidebar from top, 10% width, 100% height
 6. TO-DO: I would like to make a menu that opens full-sreen and starts as a circle.
 I believe it's with a width & height of 200% and border-radisu of 50% - coming soon.

+## Important Notes

+- I have the hamburger icon too far out from the edge of the page - it should be moved in IMO.
-> NOTE: It looks like `7rem` is the number to add to the `top` property if you want to add more.
-Also,
+- It looks like `7rem` is the number to add to the `top` property if you want to add more.
+I have have that so that I can have multiple headers/menus on one page.
 - I need to add `margin` between the menu items because `gap` and `justify-content` were not working, even though they are flex containers?!?
-- Just download the files and open `index.html` in the browser.
 - I set the media query breakpoing high (`1300px`) so you can test the menus on desktop.
 - Use DevTools to see the toggling of `true`/`false` for the `aria-expanded` attribute on the `<button>`.

-**NOTE**: The sidebar menu entrances seem to be "sluggish" for the entrance?!?
+- **The sidebar menus entrances seem to be "sluggish" for the entrance?!?**
+- Just download the files and open `index.html` in the browser.

-## Basic layout
+## Basic HTML structure

 ```html
 <body>